FREE UK delivery | Order by 2PM for same-day dispatch (Mon-Fri) | Worldwide shipping (excl. EU) | Sign up to our mailing list for 10% Off!

 To solve this puzzle, you will also need the Sold Lots Register from the Amazing Antiques Auction.

-Sold Lots Register
+Sold Lots Record

 Clue 1